CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/node-management.md

 $ kubectl drain ursa --ignore-daemonsets --delete-local-data
 ```

-Check the transioniin of the pods to the remaining node
+Check the transioning of the pods to the remaining node

 ```
 $ kubectl get pods --output=wide